mhorpheus/test/Triage-and-Scoping.md

 	- agreed cadence - when is next meeting,
 4. Agree actions for XFIR and Client respectively.
 5. Subscription hours status (not applicable to Ad-hoc engagements):
-	- number of hours left from subscription and their expiry date (guidance how to check number of hours left can be found [here](Resilient#Tracking-Subscriptions-Hours-Usage),
+	- number of hours left from subscription and their expiry date (guidance how to check number of hours left can be found [here](Resilient#Tracking-Subscriptions-Hours-Usage)),
 6. Estimated cost (in hours) of planned XFIR work.

 Few additional statements are necessary, to avoid any misunderstandings and clearly set up expectations.
 For this reason and to present a consistance approach to our clients, please use the below "Engagement Initiation Email" template and do not compose a it yourself.
 The template represents Phases of the Call documented above, thus should be easy to populate.
 Please make sure to fill in all fields and remove comments and unrelated statements.